 At Douglas College, we use Blackboard for online learning activities.
 Collaborate (for online classes and meetings) and Kaltura (for creating and sharing media files) are often used in conjunction with Blackboard to facilitate interactive and varied learning experiences.

 Blackboard is a web-based platform, and a stable wireless or network connection is necessary.
-Please contact the Help Desk at 604-527-5330 if you need technical help.
+Please contact the CEIT Service Desk at 604-527-5330 if you need technical help.